cdiazbas/enhance/README.md

 AttributeError: 'module' object has no attribute 'convolution'
 ```

-2.- You must update keras to the last version.
+2.- You must update keras to the version 2.
 Message:
 ```
 ImportError: cannot import name conv_utils
 ```